 For Appointments: 732-235-7875

 In cases requiring multidisciplinary support, our pediatric sub-subspecialty counterparts are typically located within the same building, or across the street.
-Our staff currently consists of two board-certified child neurologists, a neurology certified Nurse Practitioner, and neurology nurse.
+Our staff currently consists of two board-certified child neurologists, two certified Nurse Practitioners, one with additional neurology certification, and a neurology nurse.
 We are currently recruiting additional staff to meet the needs of our community.
-Our team provides inpatient consultations for patients admitted to the Bristol-Myers Squibb Children's Hospital, part of Robert Wood Johnson University Hospital.
+Our team provides inpatient consultations for patients admitted to The Bristol-Myers Squibb Children's Hospital at Robert Wood Johnson University Hospital and RWJBarnabas Health facility.

 Neonatal Neurology (also known as the Neonatal Follow-up Program) provides multidisciplinary long-term monitoring of premature high-risk infants, and those born with neurological abnormalities at Robert Wood Johnson University Hospital.
 Ongoing follow-up is coordinated with the community primary care providers.
 This program is now located at Children’s Specialized Hospital: 888-244-5373 x 5955.

 We provide comprehensive evaluation and treatment of children who have sustained a concussion.
 Diagnostic modalities include MRI studies, ImPACT testing, and SCAT testing.
 Close coordination is carried out with the primary care physician and the child's school.